discordjs/discord.js/packages/formatters/README.md

 ## About

-`@discordjs/formatters` set of functions to format strings for Discord.
+`@discordjs/formatters` is a collection of functions for formatting strings to be used on Discord.

 ## Installation